ron-rivest/MIT-6.S898-climate-change/README.md

 # MIT-6.S898-climate-change

-This MIT github repository is the public course website for the seminar 6.S898 on Climate Change run by Alan Edelman, John Fern&#xE1;ndez, and Ron Rivest at MIT Fall 2019.
+This github repository is the public course website for the seminar 6.S898 on Climate Change run by Alan Edelman, John Fern&#xE1;ndez, and Ron Rivest at MIT Fall 2019.

 Information about the seminar can be found on the [overview page](https://github.com/ron-rivest/MIT-6.S898-climate-change/blob/master/overview.md).